PFAS information

 EBMUD's drinking water sources are fairly well protected from human-made contaminants.
 The Mokelumne River watershed and Pardee Reservoir are located in the Sierra Nevada foothills, far from industrial contamination sources.
 Our local reservoirs, such as Upper San Leandro and San Pablo Reservoirs are also well protected, surrounded by sparsely populated watershed lands.
 Nonetheless, PFAS are widespread in the environment and they are detected at very low levels nearly everywhere.

-Analytical methods have improved since UCMR3, and detection levels today are lower.
+Analytical methods have improved since UCMR3, and detection levels today are much lower.
 Based on prior sampling, and the protected nature of our watersheds, EBMUD is not required to sample under existing State Water Board Monitoring Orders because EBMUD’s system is not considered at risk.

-In this descretionary monitoring, all results (all locations and all parameters) were below the state's Notification Levels.
+Although not required, EBMUD sampled its source waters and treated waters in 2020 and 2021 for PFAS.In this descretionary monitoring, all results (all locations and all parameters) were below the state's Notification Levels.
 Some low concentrations of some PFAS compounds were detected, including PFOA and PFOS.
-Some individual PFOA and PFOS results were slightly higher than the new enforceable standards proposed by EPA of 4 ppt (results varied from <1.8 ppt to 4.9 ppt).
+Some individual PFOA and PFOS results were slightly higher than the new enforceable standards set by EPA of 4 ppt (results varied from <1.8 ppt to 4.9 ppt).

 EBMUD is currently sampling for a longer list of PFAS using two analytical methods, EPA method 537.1 and EPA method 533.
 This monitoring is requried by EPA under the UCMR5.
 Monitoring began in early 2023 and must be completed by 2025.
 All results so far are lower than EPA's proposed regulatory standards and lower than California's Notification Levels, however there were some low-level detections of some PFAS.